rlg2161/Backgammon/README.md

 to implement more.

 Success vs. Random:
-My algorithm - 980/1000 wins vs. random computer
+My algorithm - 979/1000 wins vs. random computer

 Features:
-Every before every move (and then after the end of the game to capture the last state), the current board, turn and roll values are copied to a state value and added to a linked list.
+Before every move (and then after the end of the game to capture the last state), the current board, turn and roll values are copied to a state value and added to a linked list.
 At the end of the game, the LL is written to lastGameFile.txt so there is a printout of all moves in the game.
 Later, I intend to update the game with an undo feature - this